 The Department of Surgery also manages five NIH-funded training programs offering formal research training for medical students, pre-doctoral students, and post-doctoral fellows.

-Our solid basic science research is complimented by an evolving portfolio of clinical research with plans to continue to expand outcomes and education research as well as further our International Collaborations.
+Our solid basic science research is complimented by an evolving portfolio of clinical research with plans to continue to expand outcomes and education research.

-Our Interim Chair’s presentation at the Department of Surgery’s 2017 Research Summit covered the status of research in the department, along with current initiatives and future goals.
-Please click on the following link to download and view the PowerPoint presentation: 2017 Research Update.
+Our Chair’s presentation at the Department of Surgery’s 2019 Research Summit covered the status of research in the department, along with current initiatives and future goals.
+View the 2019 Research Summit PowerPoint.

 The Department of Surgery Research Committee reviews interdepartmental research proposals for department investigators.